iLert/docs/integrations/appdynamics.md

 ### Test the HTTP Request Template

-You can now test the template to make sure an incident is created in iLert.
+You can now test the template to make sure an alert is created in iLert.

 1. Click the _Test_ button at the bottom of the page